 Tanglewood

-Tanglewood; a fully functioning music venue, historic landmark, music school and the summer home of The Boston Symphony Orchestra, is located in the Berkshire Hills of Massachusetts in the towns of Lenox and Stockbridge, equidistant between Boston and New York City.
+Tanglewood, a fully functioning music venue, historic landmark, music school and the summer home of the Boston Symphony Orchestra, is located in the Berkshire Hills of Massachusetts in the towns of Lenox and Stockbridge, equidistant between Boston and New York City.
+The internationally celebrated venue was founded in the bucolic spot in August 1934 by Henry Kimball Hadley, a Somerville, Massachusetts native and composer who was associate conductor of the New York Philharmonic at the time.

-The Koussevitzky Music Shed is an open air venue with over 5,000 seats.
-“Acoustic clouds” have been strategically positioned above and around the performance area as well as in the aft section, to maximize the potential of the state of the art sound system.
-The Koussevitzky music shed has served as a performance outlet for the past 75 years, featuring the most prominent classical soloists and conductors of our time including Yo-Yo Ma, Rubenstein, Heifetz, Piatigorsky, Arthur Fiedler, Keith Lockhart and Hollywood’s most acclaimed conductor, John Williams, who has received over 50 Academy Award nominations.
+The Koussevitzky Music Shed is an open air space with a capacity of slightly more than 5,000.
+“Acoustic clouds” are positioned above and around the performance area and in the aft section to maximize the state-of-the art sound system.
+The Shed has served as a performance outlet for the past 75 years and presented some the most prominent classical soloists and conductors, including Yo-Yo Ma, Rubenstein, Heifetz, Piatigorsky, Arthur Fiedler, Keith Lockhart and John Williams, who has received over 50 Academy Award nominations for Hollywood film soundtracks.

-Among the most notable artists to appear are Frank Sinatra, Tony Bennett, Ray Charles, Miles Davis, Ella Fitzgerald, Count Basie, Chick Corea, Airto Moriera, Jack DeJohnette, Liza Minnelli, Natalie Cole, Whitney Houston, Willie Nelson, B.B.
-King, The Who, Jefferson Airplane, Janis Joplin, Orpheus, Neil Young, The Beach Boys, Steve Winwood, Warren Zevon, Joni Mitchell, Paul Butterfield, Tim Hardin, Bob Dylan, and all time favorite James Taylor, who customarily plays on the 4th of July followed by a fireworks display.
+Among the hundreds of notable vocalists and musicians who’ve appeared over the decades have been Frank Sinatra, Tony Bennett, Ray Charles, Miles Davis, Ella Fitzgerald, Count Basie, Chick Corea, Airto Moriera, Jack DeJohnette, Liza Minnelli, Natalie Cole, Whitney Houston, Willie Nelson, B.B.
+King, Jefferson Airplane, The Who, Janis Joplin, Orpheus, Neil Young, The Beach Boys, Steve Winwood, Warren Zevon, Joni Mitchell, Paul Butterfield, Tim Hardin and Bob Dylan.
+James Taylor traditionally appears on the 4th of July, followed by a fireworks display.

-The main concert hall at Tanglewood is dedicated to Seiji Ozawa, who was the 13th and longest tenured music director of the Boston Symphony Orchestra.
-Seiji Ozawa Hall was designed by William Rawn Associates, Architects of Boston and incorporates elements of both Japanese architecture and traditional architecture of the New England area.
-The venue opened in 1994 and has 1,100 seats with large doors at the rear that open to a spectator lawn.
-It’s world class sound system incorporates a slight delay, serving to synchronize the natural acoustic resonance of the building with the sound system.
-This combination of technologies provides an enhanced listening experience for those patrons within the hall and those patrons listening from the lawn.
+Tanglewood’s main concert hall is dedicated to Seiji Ozawa, the BSO’s 13th and longest-tenured director.
+Opened in 1994, Seiji Ozawa Hall was designed by William Rawn Associates of Boston and incorporates elements of Japanese and traditional New England architecture, has a capacity of 1,100 and features massive doors at the rear that open to a lawn for spectators.
+Its sound system has a slight, built-in delay that synchronizes the natural acoustical resonance of the building with the system, providing enhanced listening experiences for those within the hall and those on the lawn.

-Tanglewood is also the home of several music education organizations including The Tanglewood Music Center, Boston University Tanglewood Institute, Days in The Arts, for middle school students, Kid’s Corner, a weekend program with arts and crafts activities and Watch and Play, a program for children ages 3-10.
-In the regular season, Tanglewood is visited by over 350,000 people.
+Tanglewood is also the home of several educational organizations including the Tanglewood Music Center, Boston University Tanglewood Institute, Days in the Arts (for middle school students), Kid’s Corner (a weekend program with arts and crafts activities) and Watch and Play (for children between ages three and 10).
+During the regular season, over 350,000 people visit Tanglewood.

 (by John Cappello)